 To make the blues scale, start with a minor pentatonic scale and add the sharp fourth/flat fifth.

 The blues scale descends from west African music brought to America by slaves.
 It sounds equally good over major and minor chords, and it flouts European conventions of consonance and dissonance.
+You can think of it as forming the basis for its own harmonic universe, which I call blues tonality.
 See a full blog post about the blues scale.

 A lot of people incorrectly describe the flat third and seventh of the blues scale as “blue notes.”
 Blue notes are microtonal pitches that lie between the piano keys.
 See a full blog post about blue notes.